 This new and popular little restaurant serves delicious home-cooked farm-to-table meals and great coffee!
 The lunch menu offers a selection of sandwiches and salads.
 Armagosa Cafe is in Marta Becket’s Armagosa Opera House and Hotel (across from the theatre), at the corner of California Highway 127 and State Line Road in Death Valley Junction.

-Open Friday to Monday from 8 a.m. to 3 p.m.
+Generally open Friday to Monday from 8 a.m. to 3 p.m. in high season.

 THE INN AT DEATH VALLEY DINING ($$$- $$$$)